-For models equipped with WILLIAMS gas valve P323209 or P322042 refer to this page and page 25 for "SAFETY & LIGHTING INSTRUCTION" and "TURN GAS OFF TO APPLIANCE."
+For models equipped with WILLIAMS gas valve P323209 or P322042 refer to this page 22 for "SAFETY & LIGHTING INSTRUCTION" and "TURN GAS OFF TO APPLIANCE."

 On new installations, the gas lines will be filled with air and it may take several minutes to establish the pilot flame.